 Surgical options are also available to physically alter the scars.

 As acne scars can have a profound effect on a person psychologically, it is important to treat acne early to avoid scarring.
-The UV radiation in the form of daylight causes collagen breakdown, as well as pigment changes so early, daily use of broad-spectrum sunscreen, will help reduce the extent of scarring.
-Once scarring has occurred a multimodal approach will yield the best cosmetic outcome.
+The UV radiation present in daylight causes collagen breakdown as well as rapid pigment changes.
+Daily use of broad-spectrum sunscreen will help reduce the extent of scarring.
+Once scarring has occurred a multimodal approach gives better results.

 Connolly D et al. Acne Scarring- Pathogenesis, Evaluation and Treatment Options.
 J Clin Aesthet Dermatol.
 2017 Sep; 10(9): 12–23